janko/rodauth-rails/README.md

 ### Current account

-To be able to fetch currently authenticated account, let's define a `#current_account` method that fetches the account id from session and retrieves the corresponding account record:
+To be able to fetch currently authenticated account, you can define a `#current_account` method that fetches the account id from session and retrieves the corresponding account record: